What does Iago mean?

-Iago \i(a)-go\ as a boy's name is of Spanish and Welsh origin.
-Variant of James (Hebrew) "he who supplants".
+Iago [ia-go] as a boys' name is of Spanish, Welsh and Hebrew origin, and the meaning of Iago is "he who supplants".
+Variant of James.
 Santiago, the Spanish name for Saint James, was given to several geographical places in South America and the capital city of Chile.
 Literary: name of the villain in Shakespeare's "Othello".

 How popular is Iago?

 Iago is an unusual given name for men.
 Iago is an unusual surname too for all people.
 (2000 U.S. Census)